olastor/age-plugin-fido2-hmac/SPEC.md

 ### Encryption using "recipients"

-If the _credential ID_ is treated as _public_ information, the plugin includes it both in an age recipient string and the stanza stored in the header of the encrypted file.
+If the _credential ID_ shall be treated as _public_ information, the plugin includes it both in an age recipient string and the stanza stored in the header of the encrypted file.
 For decryption, only the fido2 token needs to be presented.
 However, since age might enforce the presence of an identity, the plugin in this case accepts a static, "magic" identity, which simply is the BECH32 encoded plugin name: `AGE-PLUGIN-FIDO2-HMAC-1QYQXV6TYDUEZ66RDV93SQUSDAT`.

 This mode of encryption opts for convenience, but does not protect well against compromise of the (physical) fido2 token.
 It is therefore recommended to activate "user verification", e.g., via PIN or biometric features, when creating the recipient.

 ### Encryption using "identities"

 In contrast to the above, the plugin also allows for creating age identities which contain a credential id, treating them as _private_ information.
-For encryption, the identity is provided instead of a recipient, and the credential id is **not** included in the stanza.
-Thus, decryption requires the same identity to be provided in addition to the presence of the (physical) fido2 token.
+For encryption, the identity is provided instead of a recipient and the credential id is **not** included in the stanza.
+Thus, decryption requires the exact same identity in addition to the presence of the (physical) fido2 token.

 This mode of encryption emphasizes security and anonymity.
 Without the age identity, it is impossible to decrypt the file or identify the fido2 token used for encryption.
 The user is responsible for keeping the age identity secret and preventing it from being lossed.